shania3322/rendering-python2cpp/README.md

-# Learning c++ as a Python programmer
+# My second c++ project

-I picked up a [renderer](https://github.com/ssloy/tinyrenderer/wiki) project to learn c++.
-The reason I picked this project is that c++ is the primary programming language when it comes to computer graphics.

-# How do I use the material

-I will program in Python first, then rewrite it in c++.
+I made a simple ray-tracing in my first c++ project. (check out [simple ray-tracing](https://github.com/shania3322/raytracing_mini))

+In the second project, I will be doing a small renderer following the tutorial [renderer](https://github.com/ssloy/tinyrenderer/wiki).
+When I started the project, I wrote Bersenhan's Line Drawing Algorithm in Python.
+It was okay but I could see there will be a performance issue very soon in the future.
+I stopped and restarted the project after I finished my first c++ project.
+And this time, I will use c++ and SDL as the rendering media. ( The original tutorial uses an image class to control rendering.)

 # Progress

+**09/2022 - 01/10/2022**

+[x] lesson 0: Set up SDL for pixel rendering
-- ~~lesson 1: Bresenham's Line Drawing Algorithm~~
+[x] lesson 1: Bresenham's Line Drawing Algorithm

+**01/10/2022 -**
-- lesson 2: Triangle rasterization and back face culling
+[] lesson 2: Triangle rasterization and back face culling